 In 1964 a farsighted horticulturalist, Jack Clark, with 15 fellow enthusiasts, took on the daunting challenge of converting an old, abandoned, rubbish-filled quarry into the world-class garden it is today.
 The quarry on the site of one of Auckland's forty volcanic cones, had supplied stone for the early development of the city.
 It had been purchased by a city businessman, Sir Frank Mappin, as an addition to his neighbouring estate, which he eventually donated to the Crown as the site for Government House.
 The quarry site was not required and it passed to The Eden Garden Society for development.
 Many years of back-breaking work followed, emptying the quarry of old abandoned trucks and cars and decades of rubbish, bringing in tons of soil, all done by the core of volunteers.

 Our General Manager is Jacqueline Jones.
-Jacqueline's team covers the Front of House reception, back office administration, cafe staff and, of course, gardening - a small team or workers and volunteers led by our Head Gardener Josh Clark.
+Jacqueline's team covers the Front of House reception, back office administration, cafe staff and, of course, gardening - a small team or workers and volunteers.